 According to the nutritionists, 100 grams of plum has 2.3 percent energy, 8 percent carbohydrate, protein 1 percent, fibre 3.5 percent, vitamin A 12 percent, vitamin C 16 percent, vitamin K 5 percent, vitamin E 2 percent, Potassium 3 percent, Copper 6 percent, Phosphorus 2 percent and Selenium 2 percent.

 A study has revealed that plum can save bone damage.
 The study states that 10 plums per day can reduce the probability of bone breakage.
 With increase in age the chances of weakening of the bones in the body increase.
 Dry plum strengthens the bones and is more beneficial to dry fig, dry strawberry, dry apple and raisins.
 Apart from this, one study shows that its consumption also leads to consumption of more minerals which gives extra energy to the body.
 The study reveals that it also works as anti – cancer which stops the development of cancer and tumor.
 Plum has several anti-oxidants and several kinds of nutrition elements which stop the cancer cells to grow.
 Its consumption doesn’t allow the lung and mouth cancer.

-* Its consumption reduces chances of heart disease.
-Apart from this the cholesterol level is also
+- Its consumption reduces chances of heart disease.
+Apart from this the cholesterol level is also. kept under control.

-* It has high fibre content and hence the stomach related problems are sorted and the stomach doesn’t feel heavy and the intestines get relaxed.
+- It has high fiber content and hence the stomach related problems are sorted and the stomach doesn’t feel heavy and the intestines get relaxed.